-We assume you will plan to fully liquidate a Major Savings goal at a specific point in time.
-You might withdraw your full House goal investment after 10 years when you have hit the savings mark for your down payment.
-In contrast, with a Retirement goal, we assume you will withdraw funds over a number of years rather than in one lump sum withdrawal.
+We assume you will spend your Major Purchase goal savings at a specific point in time.
+You might withdraw your entire House goal investment after 10 years when you have hit the savings mark for your down payment.
+In contrast, with a Retirement goal, we assume you will spend funds over a number of years rather than in one lump sum withdrawal.
 That’s the nature of a nest egg—it’s the basis for your monthly income in retirement.

-If you don’t have a specific investment horizon or target amount, we will use your age to set your investment horizon (our default target date is your 65th birthday) in a Build Wealth goal.
-It has a similar liquidation assumption as retirement, but maintains a slightly riskier portfolio even when you hit the target date, since it’s not clear you’ll liquidate those investments soon.
+If you don’t have a specific investment horizon or target amount, we will use your age to set your investment horizon (our default target date is your 65th birthday) in a General Investing goal.
+It has a similar spending assumption as retirement, but maintains a slightly riskier portfolio even when you hit the target date, since it’s not clear you’ll liquidate those investments soon.

-With this information about your time horizon and goals, we can determine the optimal risk level for your investment horizon.
-We do this by assessing the best outcome for your time horizon across a wide variety of bad to average markets.
+With this information about your time horizon and goals, we can determine an optimal risk level for your investment horizon.
+We do this by assessing the possible outcomes for your time horizon across a wide variety of bad to average markets.

-Getting to the optimal risk level, generally attained through exposure to stocks versus bonds, involves weighing the trade-offs between potential gains from higher risk investments and the potential for falling short by playing it safe.
-We have customized our formula so that it works especially well with our portfolio, which contains multiple globally diversified asset classes.
+Getting to an optimal risk level, generally attained through exposure to stocks versus bonds, involves weighing the trade-offs between potential gains from higher risk investments and the potential for falling short by playing it safe.
+We have designed our formula so that it works especially well with our portfolio, which contains multiple globally diversified asset classes.

 Now, we know we can’t predict what the future will be.
 So we use a projection model that includes this uncertainty by including many possible futures, weighted by how likely we believe they are.
 We use these probability-weighted futures to build our recommendation based on a range of outcomes, giving slightly more weight to potential negative outcomes and building in a margin of safety—which technically is called ‘downside risk’ and uncertainty optimization.
 If you’re interested, you can also read more about our projection methodology.

-Paying particular attention to below-average scenarios we are able to to select the level of risk which minimizes potential downside risk at every investment horizon.
-By some standards, we have a fairly conservative allocation model—but as we mentioned above, our mission to get you to your goal through steady saving and appropriate allocation, rather than taking on unnecessary risk.
+Paying particular attention to below-average scenarios we are able to select a level of risk that aims to minimize potential downside risk at every investment horizon.
+By some standards, we have a fairly conservative allocation model—but as we mentioned above, our mission is to help you get to your goal through steady saving and appropriate allocation, rather than taking on unnecessary risk.

 How we balance risk and time

 Now, let’s consider now how risk and time work together.
 The example below shows the forecasted growth of $100,000 in a 70% stock portfolio over three years.
-The expected return, or median outcome, for this portfolio is $121,917 based on our model, but the range of possible outcomes moves from at least $180,580 for the top 5% of potential outcomes to no better than $82,312 for the bottom 5%.
+The expected return, or median outcome, for this portfolio is $121,917, but the range of possible outcomes moves from at least $180,580 for the top 5% of potential outcomes to no better than $82,312 for the bottom 5%.
 This is a great example of how stocks can bring both a lot of upside—as well as downside in the short-term.

 Outcome and risk over a three-year term

-If the graph above shows the predicted volatility that stocks can bring to very short-term time horizons, what happens to the same portfolio over a 10-year time horizon?
+If the graph above shows an example of the predicted volatility that stocks can bring to very short-term time horizons, what happens to the same portfolio over a 10-year time horizon?

 Outcome and risk over a 10-year term